mookjp/pool/README.md

 > $ vagrant up

-Vagrantfile has dns settings for this development environment.
+### Access web application

-You can access your Docker container just to go `http://<git-commit-id>.pool.dev`.
+To watch the web application with pool, you just access `http://<git-commit-id>.pool.dev` with your **browser**.

-By default, pool sees [mookjp/flaskapp](https://github.com/mookjp/flaskapp) repository.
+In the default setting, pool is configured for the web application maintained in the [mookjp/flaskapp](https://github.com/mookjp/flaskapp) repository.
-You can see this hello-world flask app by going to `http://c8f48c60088bbae0d0fb25ed5fd04f4442b58617.pool.dev/` or `http://master.pool.dev/`
+You can see the flask app (which just outputs 'hello world') just visiting `http://c8f48c60088bbae0d0fb25ed5fd04f4442b58617.pool.dev/` or `http://master.pool.dev/`.

 ## How it works